 Sorry, students that are not eligible for transportation by distance, hazard, exceptional needs or approved program attendance, are not permitted to ride any vehicle having empty seats.
 There is no way for us to respond to these requests equitably across the region, and for liability reasons, all riders must be approved and assigned to a bus route by NSTS so that student bus lists are accurate at all times.

 In addition to the fair and equitable application of policy and liability reasons, adding riders to the bus to fill empty seats makes the bus routes less efficient and effective.
 It also reduces the ability of NSTS to continually improve services to achieve our mandate to provide safe, efficient and effective transportation services.

 6. How do I find out if my bus is delayed or cancelled?

 Bus companies post all delays greater than ten (10) minutes on this website.
 You can also use the subscription feature available through this website so that delays impacting your child’s bus route are emailed directly to you.

-If your bus is cancelled as a result of inclement weather, we try our best to have the announcement on the NSTS, DSBN and NCDSB websites, as well as local radio and television stations by 6:00am.
+If your bus is cancelled as a result of inclement weather, we try our best to have the announcement on the NSTS, DSBN and Niagara Catholic websites, as well as local radio and television stations by 6:00am.
 You can also use the subscription feature available through this website so that cancellations impacting your child’s bus route are emailed directly to you.

-In poor weather conditions if we do decide to operate student transportation, the bus drivers are driving a safe speed for the road conditions, please be patient with delays.
+In poor weather conditions if we do decide to operate student transportation, the bus drivers are driving a safe speed for the road conditions, so please be patient with delays.
 Ultimately, it is a parent’s responsibility of whether to send your child to school in inclement weather conditions.